tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Soul-drinking

-_Recharge 11+:_ The first time each battle you hit with an attack using this weapon, you gain 1d10 + 2 temporary hit points (champion: 2d10 + 2; epic: 4d10 + 2).
+_Recharge 11+:_ The first time each battle you hit with an attack using this weapon, you gain 1d10 + 2 temporary hit points, 2d10 + 2 at champion tier, and 4d10 + 2 at epic tier.

-_Curse:_ The first time each battle each of your allies heals using a recovery, that ally heals 8 fewer hit points (champion: 13 hp; epic: 24 hp).
+_Curse:_ The first time each battle each of your allies heals using a recovery, that ally heals 8 fewer hit points, 13 hp at champion tier, and 24 hp at epic tier.

 **Quirk:** Very pale complexion.